felipejpenagos/felipejpenagos/README.md

 I’m an engineering student at Duke, all the way from Colombia to North Carolina.

-### 🔬 What I'm Working On
+### 🔬 What I'm Currently Working On
-- **💡[StateDynamics Lab](LINK_HERE)** — a research project exploring dynamic systems and Bellman-based reinforcement learning, to integrate optimal financial decision-making within a stochastic control system.
+- **💡[StateDynamics Lab](LINK_HERE)** — a research project leveraging probability theory and reinforcement learning to integrate optimal financial decision-making within a stochastic control system.
-- **📐Research/Teacher Assistant for Dr. Henri P. Gavin** — helping translate his MATLAB optimization and uncertainty-modeling library into a modern Python package for CEE251L.
-Includes custom-parametrized probability distribution modules, stochastic simulation routines, and classical optimization algorithms **[Multivarious](LINK_HERE)**.
+- **📐Research Assistant** — helping translate Dr. Henri P. Gavin's MATLAB optimization and uncertainty-modeling library into a modern Python package for CEE251L. **[Multivarious](LINK_HERE)**.
 - **🌐 Open to collaborating** on projects that apply theory into real-world systems!